 It has been proven that hugs improve trust, reduce fear, and strengthen relationships.
 I think this is very true for children of all ages- but especially for teenagers.

-It's a time when they are feeling alone, vulnerable, figuring out who they are and their place in the world.
-A hug reminds them that they have a place.
-A place in their family and a place in your heart.
+This can be a time when they feel alone and vulnerable, figuring out who they are and their place in the world.
+A hug reminds them that they have a place—a place in their family and a place in their hearts.

 5. Hugging helps our children feel all is well.

-It is a wonderful way to express our love for our children and those wonderful arms around our neck transfers those feelings of love and the "all is well' feeling back to us.
+It is a beautiful way to express our love for our children, and those wonderful arms around our neck transfer those feelings of love and the "all is well' feeling back to us.

-Being a grandmother I live for hugs from my grandchildren.
-There is nothing that feels so good as arms around your neck from a child.
+Being a grandmother, I live for hugs from my grandchildren.
+Nothing feels so good as arms around your neck from a child.
 I do have to issue a warning.
-My grandchildren all know hugs are expected - I taught them how to give a good tight hug.
-However, when they get older and become strong teenage boys, you have to get them to hug just a little lighter!!
+My grandchildren know hugs are expected - I taught them how to give a tight hug.
+However, when they get older and stronger, you have to get them to hug just a little lighter!!

-I know sometimes as our children get older, they try and get out of those hugs, especially the public ones.
+I know sometimes, as our children get older, they try to get out of those hugs, especially the public ones.
 But, have no fear- the power of a "mom hug" prevails.
 Hug your children with great abandon!

 I know there are situations when hugging our children is not possible.

-This article is not meant to minimize those situations but encourage you to celebrate this day by doing those things with your child that tells them you love them.
-All types of touch or communication is beneficial and will help your children grow and tell them their heart is your heart and you love them.
+This article is not meant to minimize those situations but encourages you to celebrate this day by doing those things with your child that tell them you love them.
+All types of touch or communication are beneficial and will help your children grow.
+Ways to say to them: their heart is your heart, and you love them.